nluttenberger/notebooks/notebooks/CC doc.md

 - storing the graph in different formats, among them CSV, GEXF, and DOT
 - comparing subcollections that have been compiled into a single culinary collection

-The *fruschtique*&copy; API relies on a JSON-encoded ingredients catalogue providing a normalized name and related synonymes for ingredient names found in recipes.
+The *fruschtique*&copy; CC API relies on a JSON-encoded ingredients catalogue providing a normalized name and related synonymes for ingredient names found in recipes.
 The ingredients catalogue also assigns to each ingredients one of 16 different ingredient classes.

 Find the cueML&copy; XSD Schema and the actual ingredients catalogue in this repository.
 Find a sample cueML&copy;-encoded recipe in this repo, too.